xandecmartins/gameofthree/README.md

 # Description

-    This project is implementation of the chalenge "Game of Three"
+    This project is an implementation of the chalenge "Game of Three"

 # Architecture

-    There are two modules
+    There are two modules.
+First the serve must be started to receive players for registration.
+However, there is a limit of two players.
+It is possible to change this, to do it, you have to update the Application.properties in the server module.

  ## Server